westonstearns/courses-googlevis-weston/chapter1.md

 *** =instructions
 - The code you wrote for `my_motion_graph` in the previous exercise is provided.
 Add the required additional arguments.
-- Make sure the x-as of your motion chart represents the GDP of a country, and the y-as the life expectancy.
+- Make sure the x-axis of your motion chart represents the GDP of a country, and the y-axis is life expectancy.
 - The bubble color should depend on the country it represents.
 - The bubble size should increase if a country has a larger number of citizens.
 - Do not forget to plot your new motion chart.